LNG Projects Boom, Including Floating Plants (FLNG)/America Begins LNG Exports - Business and Industry Trends Analysis - Plunkett Research Ltd.

 LNG Projects Boom, Including Floating Plants (FLNG)/America Begins LNG Exports, Business and Industry Trends Analysis

 One way to distribute natural gas to high-demand markets like China and Japan is through LNG (liquefied natural gas).
+Also, the recent war in Ukraine led to sanctions against Russia and a cutback in Russia’s flow of vital natural gas into EU markets.
+LNG has the ability to provide much of the EU’s energy needs.
 However, due to the necessity of special handling, bringing that supply to market in major quantities requires advanced technologies and huge capital outlays.
 First, the natural gas must be chilled to minus 259 degrees Fahrenheit, in order for it to change into a liquid state.
 Next, the LNG is put on specially designed ships where extensive insulation and refrigeration maintain the cold temperature.
 Finally, it is offloaded at special receiving facilities where it is warmed and converted back into a gaseous state (“gasification”) suitable for distribution via pipelines.

 Malaysia and Indonesia are also major exporters of LNG.
 Additional sources include Nigeria, Oman and Russia.
 Australia and the U.S. have ramped up LNG production capacity and infrastructure.